 This course helps parents learn how to coach their child in developing the skills and knowledge needed to request accommodations in college.

-Self-Advocacy for Higher Education: Parent Coaching Series beaks down the process into an easy-to-follow, step-by-step method.
+Self-Advocacy for Higher Education Course beaks down the process into an easy-to-follow, step-by-step method.

 Filled with tips and helpful suggestions, each step moves your college-bound child closer to effectively explaining their learning disability and requesting the accommodations they need.
 When you can explain those needs, you can get the accommodations easily.